polywock/text2gender/README.md

 1. Download required dependencies

     `pipenv install` to download required dependencies.
 1. Predict gender from piping in a text file.
 This should print out a 0 to 1 value.
 Male if above 0.5, otherwise female.
-You could consider the 0.4 to 0.6 range as inconclusive.

     `cat some_text.txt | pipenv run python3 predict.py`